muratk5n/thirdwave/en/README.md

 ---

-The one-step vs two-step solution issue is related to tactical wins.
+The one-step vs two-step solution issue is related to small, incremental wins.
 Imagine being outside, during a fog, night time, how to reach the top of a highest near hill?
 Simple solution - always move in the uphill direction.
 Works remarkably well.
 Even if we lose long distance vision, improving the current situation builds up in the long-run, leads to global solution.

 But, one can still get stuck on a "local minima".
 Because we didn't look ahead, could have climbed the nearest *shorter* hill.
 The fog clears